 Tap the text to show or hide reading controls.

-In the end, Gyu-yeon yielded again.
-Naru could go outside for the first time in a while.
-He could breathe fresh air at home thanks to the purifier, but the outside had a different kind of freshness he liked.
+In the end, Gyu-yeon yielded again this time.
+Naru was able to go outside the house for the first time in a while.
+Even at home he could breathe fresh air thanks to the air purifier, but the outside air had a different kind of freshness that he liked.

-Like a puppy let loose in a flowerbed, Naru—who had been running around—was held firmly by Gyu-yeon’s hand.
-He could run at home, but outside amid traffic Gyu-yeon had to keep him close so he wouldn’t get hit.
+Like a puppy let loose in a flowerbed, Naru—who had been running around—was firmly held by Gyu-yeon’s hand.
+He could run around at home, but outside where there was a lot of traffic he had to hold him so Naru wouldn’t get hit.

 “Stay still, will you.”